“The Nelson and Trafalgar Collection”.

 You can purchase via our ‘Payments‘ page using Paypal or bank to bank

-By arrangement payments can be in installments.
+By arrangement payments can be in instalments.

 How much in my currency?
 Try our free XE Currency converter.